Iterativanalytics/StartupsAI/APP_DOCUMENTATION.md

 │  └─────────────────────────────────────────────────────────┘ │
 │                                                             │
 │  ┌─────────────────────────────────────────────────────────┐ │
-│  │  🤖 AI Co-Founder Assistant                           │ │
+│  │  🤖 Co-Founder™ Assistant                           │ │
 │  │  "Ready to help with your strategic planning.
 What     │ │
 │  │   would you like to focus on today?"                   │ │
 │  └─────────────────────────────────────────────────────────┘ │